DavidTBelen/omega-condition-number/Preconditioners for Sparse Positive Definite Linear Systems/README.md

 	- Takes a subset of test matrices from the USF repository and removes the ones that lead to "trivial problems"
-	- Output is a file "small_matrices_list.mat" that can be used as data for the "run_file"
+	- Output is a file "selected_matrices_list.mat" that can be used as data for the "run_file"

 5. folder "data" contains the stored data from the experiments